Statement

 My performance projects, States of Being Traced and States of Being Live, are a collaborative works made with volunteers.
 Each model strikes a pose for a minute or two while I make a whole body trace or drawing of him/her/them.
 The tracings/drawings layer on top of each other, creating an accumulation of figures and a whole, abstract drawing that captures a community’s fleeting form and movement.

 Claire Brandt’s work has been shown in Seattle, Los Angeles, the Bay Area, and Washington D.C..
-Brandt has been awarded residencies at the Horse and Art Research Program, Jentel Arts Foundation and the Vermont Studio Center.
-She was awarded a Creative Capacity Fund Grant in 2011.
-She received her A.B. in English and American Literature from Harvard and an MFA in painting from the San Francisco Art Institute.
+Brandt has been awarded residencies at the Studios at Mass MOCA, the Horse and Art Research Program, and the Jentel Arts Foundation.
+She received her A.B. from Harvard where she majored in English and American Literature.
+And she has an MFA in painting from the San Francisco Art Institute.
 She was raised in Bellingham & Tacoma, Washington.